*Updated October 2022 with a brand new template guide and more resources for further reading.

 Introduction to your website brief

 The introduction to your website brief should set the scene.
+Introduce the mission of the business.
 What do you want your new website to achieve?
+Explain your position in the market, for example are you a premium service, product or location?
 Why do you need a new website?
 What is going on inside and outside your company to create the need for a new site?
 What objectives do you expect it will hit and by when?

 What challenges are you trying to overcome that you face with your current website and how are they holding the brand back from realising its full potential?

-In this part of your website brief you should outline the qualitative and quantitative objectives.
-A typical qualitative objective is the perception of the brand among its key clients and stakeholders.
+In this part of your website brief you should outline the qualitative and quantitative commercial objectives for your organisation.
+Understanding how the website fits into these commercial objectives will help define the priorities of the site design and structure.
+A typical qualitative objective could be to improve perception of the brand among its key clients and stakeholders measured by Net Promoter Score, before and after build.

 For qualitative objectives look at areas where your site has an impact.
 Your goal may be to increase the number of sales coming from your site but to achieve that there will be other metrics such as lower bounce rate or higher number of returning visitors.
-A new site will help improve your quantitative KPIs but you should write your goals and expectations into the brief to make sure they are taken into account.
+Defining your quantitative KPIs in the brief process, allows web designers, user experience strategists and conversion rate optimisation specialists all work towards what is readily defined as goals, rather than pulling in a way they would interpret to be best.

 You typically think this is what your marketing agency wants to know but it’s also an important part of a website brief.
 Your web developers need to know the market, audience and location of the people you’re targeting so they can take that into account for design and defining country and language preferences.